ankit00010/QuickAssist-Chatbot-Admin/README.md

 - **Broadcast Messaging**:
   - Send announcements or updates to all users efficiently.

-- **Secure Login**:
+- **2FA Authentication**:
-  - Added authentication to ensure only authorized admins can access the platform.
+  - Added authentication to ensure only authorized admin can access the platform.

 ## Problem Solved